Chattahooligans/hooligan-hymnal-app/docs/new-deployment.md

 ### Deploy the Server

 To deploy the server, log into Heroku and create a new app.
 For testing purposes, a free app is sufficient.
 After deployment, the $7 paid tier will suffice for production.
-In the "Deploy" tab connect to your SG's GitHub accout and select the Hooligan Hymnal Server that you forked to your account.
+In the "Deploy" tab connect to your SG's GitHub account and select the Hooligan Hymnal Server that you forked to your account.
 Make sure you do not enable automatic deploys, as breaking changes may be pushed to the master branch frequently.
 To deploy the server using the command line, please refer to the [Heroku documentation](https://devcenter.heroku.com/articles/heroku-cli).

 ### Logging In

 After configuring the environment variables, restart the dyno of your application in Heroku and wait for the app to reload.
 You will be able to navigate to the URL provided by Heroku.
 Generally, this is {your app name}.herokuapp.com.
-You'll be able to register a new user, who will be the adminstrative user for tthe app.
+You'll be able to register a new user, who will be the adminstrative user for the app.
 DO THIS IMMEDIATELY, otherwise anyone that happens to find your app URL will be able to register an admin user.

 ### Initial Data